SanyamJain2704/tda_basics/Rebuttal.md

 Reviewer LkLL

 5. **Lemma to proposition**: We thank the reviewer for raising this important point.
 Subsequently, we have modified the lemma to a proposition.
-Section 6.2 reflects this change
+Further, in Table 19 in Appendix D.2, we see that indeed, topo-evol is not guaranteed to reduce oversmoothing.
+Section 6.2 reflects this change from lemma to proposition and appendix C.2 further elaborates on this.

 Regarding the size of the dataset, kindly refer to our response 3 to CuEK.
 Also Appendix Section B provides complete results using 10 fold CV and 9 seeds for MUTAG while 5 each for PROTEINS and COLLAB.